-I really outdid myself with this one..
-A cozy pasta bake that is also super nutritious due to the tofu ricotta?
+I really outdid myself with this one.
+A cozy pasta bake that is also super nutritious?
 Yes please!
+If you think you’re not a tofu lover, I am confident this Tofu Ricotta Stuffed Shells recipe will change your mind.

 Tofu is the MVP of this recipe for a few reasons: